Microman

 1974

-First year of included the Founder Microman, Micro
+The first year included the Founder Microman, Micro Kit Machines, and Conning Tower.

 1975

-Second year saw more Microman and several new sub
+The second year saw more Microman and several new sub-series such as the Acroyears, Titans, and Victory series.

 1976